ViewComponent/view_component/docs/index.md

 A framework for building reusable, testable & encapsulated view components in Ruby on Rails.

-## What are ViewComponents?
+## What is a ViewComponent?

 ViewComponents are Ruby objects used to build markup.
 Think of them as an evolution of the presenter pattern, inspired by [React](https://reactjs.org/docs/react-component.html).

 ## When should I use ViewComponents?

-ViewComponents are most effective when view code is reused or would benefit from being tested directly.
+ViewComponents best for templates that are reused or benefit from being tested directly.
 Heavily reused partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

-## Why should I use ViewComponents?
+## Benefits

 ### Testing